 6) Save weight and space for the fun stuff.

-This season, we’ve overhauled our entire Bivy Collection to be significantly lighter than their predecessors.
+We’ve overhauled our entire Bivy Collection to be significantly lighter than their predecessors.
 Part of those weight savings come from trimming down the footprint to give you extra room in your pack.
 The goal was to create a line of shelters that weigh less than a single person tent, and the results are in: Streamlined bivies ideal for adventurers looking to shed ounces and maximize performance on the trail.

 7) Waterproof protection without the stuffiness.